collivier/katacoda-scenarios/xtestingci/cnf/functest.md

 reports in a common artifact repository (see
 [Deploy your first Continuous Integration toolchain](https://www.katacoda.com/ollivier/courses/xtestingci/firstci)).
-You can easily leverage the upstream container to verify any CNF by overriding the default Xtesting testcase description and the CNF TestSuite configuration file.
+You can easily leverage the upstream container to verify any CNF by overriding the default Xtesting test case description and the CNF TestSuite configuration file.

 Please review Envoy's cnf-testsuite.yml as proposed by CNF TestSuite.